openSUSE-Python/cpython/Doc/library/functions.rst

    sequence (such as a string, bytes, tuple, list, or range) or a collection (such as a dictionary, set, or frozen set).

+   .. versionchanged:: 3.6.15-13
+      :class:`int` string inputs and string representations can be limited to help avoid denial of service attacks.
+A :exc:`ValueError` is raised when the limit is exceeded while converting a string *x* to an :class:`int` or when converting an :class:`int` into a string would exceed the limit.
+      See the :ref:`integer string conversion length limitation
+      <int_max_str_digits>` documentation.

 .. _func-list:
 .. class:: list([iterable])